husonlab/jloda3/README.md

 - jloda-fx contains JavaFX-specific classes
 - jloda-connect contains code to open a SQLite database file.
 This is currently isolated because it causes problems when transpiling to iOS

+- jloda-phylogeny is a new part (October 2025) in which new algorithms for phylogenetics will be made available using minimalistic functional interfaces to allow easy integration into other programs.
+It currently contains two new algorithms based on displacement optimization (DO algorithms): one for rooted network layout (DoNetworkLayout) and one for tanglegrams for trees/networks (DoTanglegram)

 You will need to install the libraries provided here before building one of the above-mentioned projects.